meshadaptation/pragmatic/README.md

 *Accelerating Anisotropic Mesh Adaptivity on nVIDIA's CUDA Using Texture Interpolation*
 DOI: [10.1007/978-3-642-23397-5_38](http://dx.doi.org/10.1007/978-3-642-23397-5_38)

-# Build
+# Configure
+PRAgMaTIc can be configured with a number of custom options, which are shown in the following.

+ENABLE_VTK=TRUE|FALSE

+ENABLE_MPI=TRUE|FALSE

+ENABLE_OPENMP=TRUE|FALSE

+These can be set as env variables, or given as command line arguments to cmake, e.g. cmake -DENABLE_MPI=FALSE would disable MPI support.
+If both of the same option are given, the command line argument is given a higher priority over the env variable.

+If neither is given the default value is used for the configuration, which is TRUE for all configure options.

-If you want to build PRAgMaTIc in the source directory, do:
+If you want to build PRAgMaTIc in the source directory, do

 $ cmake .

-$ make

-If you want to build outside the source directory, do:
+If you want to build outside the source directory, first change into the directory in which you want to build

 $ cd BUILDDIR

+then do

 $ cmake path/to/source/directory

+where BUILDDIR is the directory in which you want to build PRAgMaTIc, and path/to/source/directory is the absolute path of, or relative path to the source directory.

+# Build
+PRAgMaTIc is now ready to be built, simply do

 $ make

-where BUILDDIR is the directory in which you want to build PRAgMaTIc, and path/to/source/directory is the absolute path of, or relative path to the source directory.

 # Testing
 $ make test